Jakub-Kapusta/dotfiles-and-settings/README.md

 ## bash_building_blocks

-The definitions in the following files can be used by copy-pasting into you sript, or sourcing them.
+The definitions in the following files can be used by copy-pasting into you script, or sourcing them.

 - [aliases_and_exports](./bash_building_blocks/aliases_and_exports): Personal aliases end exports.
 - [colors](./bash_building_blocks/colors): Colored printout definitions.